isc-projects/kea/doc/guide/dhcp4-srv.rst

    }

-When using database backends, the global host reservations are distinguished from regular reservations by using subnet-id value of zero.
+When using database backends, the global host reservations are distinguished from regular reservations by using a subnet-id value of zero.

 .. _shared-network4: